dddrrreee/cs140e-25win/labs/what-did-we-learn.md

  - small but real: can build out.

 --------------------------------------------------------
-### How to check hard code
+### Learned: How to check hard code

-We did alot of checking to show the code wasn't bullshit.
+We did alot of checking to show the code wasn't broken trash.
-Including tricks that no one else knows.
+Few (or no) other people know these tricks:

  - cross checking memory state:
-    - grab all loads and stores and hash to compare.
+    - showing device code equivalence by grabbing all device loads and stores and hashing to compare (UART, GPIO).
     - "show me your tape, and I'll show you your turing machine"
  - use of simulation (fake-pi) to push code through paths hard on real hw.
- - use of linker tricks to monitor loads and stores.
+ - use of linker tricks to intercept loads and stores.
- - use of single step to monitor instructions.
+ - use of single step to monitor all instructions + registers.

-EQ checking:
+Single-step equivalance checking:
  - verify that not even a single bit changed in even a single register for even a single instruction in code that should not be effected.

    This is exceptionally powerful.
 Makes test cases for free, and checks deeply.
- - EQ check for race conditions (use single step to switch every instruction)
+ - SS-eq check for race conditions by using single step to switch on every instruction and verifying equiv to some sequential execution.
- - EQ check for OS: use SS to switch every process on every instrution, get same with no VM, with pinned VM, with PT vm, with caching, with few process with many process, with optimized code, w unopt, etc.
+ - SS-eq check for OS: showed how to check OS by switching every process on every instruction, checking that get same execution hash with no VM, with pinned VM, with PT vm, with caching, with few process with many process, with optimized code, w unopt, etc.
+   If you build out the OS further: I would absolutely use this approach.

-Our belief: These methods can be used to achieve a point where you are suprised if something is broken.
+Our belief: you can push these methods a point where you are suprised if hard code is broken.

 --------------------------------------------------------
 ### How to write hard code